New Lebanon, Ohio

 New Lebanon is a village in Montgomery County, Ohio, United States.
-The population was 3,995 at the 2010 census.
+The population was 3,796 at the 2020 census.
 It is part of the Dayton Metropolitan Statistical Area.

 History

 New Lebanon was platted in 1843.
 A post office called Medill was established in 1847, and the name was changed to New Lebanon in 1849.
-New Lebanon was incorporated as a village in 1878.
+New Lebanon was incorporated as a village in 1878, though its village charter didn't go into effect until January 1, 1979, officially establishing it as a municipality.